 Identity and Culture (Family and personal relationships, Technology in everyday life, Leisure activities, Customs and festivals)

 Local, national, international and global areas of interest (Home, neighbourhood and region, Social issues (e.g. homelessness, charity work) Global issues (e.g. environment and poverty) Travel and tourism

-Current and future study and employment (School life, jobs, careers and ambitions)
+Current and future study and employment (School life, jobs, careers and ambitions) and:

 • use a wide-ranging vocabulary, justifying opinions and taking part in discussions building on Key Stage 3, using accurate grammar, spelling and punctuation